 If you’re getting poor reception, open a window.
 Better yet, go outside and have some fresh air while you’re at it.

 5. Avoid Interference

 Interference can come from many sources.
 Other electronic devices are common culprits.
 These can include laptops, tablets, and even your microwave.
 To get a better signal, move away from these devices or turn them off.

 Another source of interference that we normally don’t suspect is our own hands.
 If you hold the phone in a way that covers the internal antenna, the reception will weaken.
 To avoid this, hold your phone upright or use a hands-free headset when making calls.

 Hopefully, these methods on how to boost your cell phone signal will help you wrap up your phone calls without it breaking up or dropping.
+Some solutions are a simple fix while others require a little effort.
 If you’re in the market for communication solutions, contact us.